 Some of the skills you can gain from learning about or perfecting the art of statistical analysis are:

-Now that we’ve covered why studying data science and statistics is important to all of us, we have no excuse to go ahead and do so!
+Now that we’ve covered why taking a data science course and statistics course is important to all of us, we have no excuse to go ahead and do so!
 Getting started can be frustrating – the amount of search results when typing in data science can be enough to intimidate even the most seasoned data scientist.
 However, the first part is understanding that data science and statistics are, while linked, separate disciplines.

 While this distinction might just seem like another attempt to deter you from entering the world of data, it can actually bring you more insight.
 To understand the difference between what data scientists and statisticians is a good way to start preparing you for your journey into data.